rslnk/resume/README.md

 # Ruslan Komjakov
+*User Experience Specialist, ex Circ (acquired by Bird).*

-*Is your team solving the right challenge?*  :sparkles:
+**Is your team solving the right challenge?**  :sparkles:

-Product design and innovation consultant employing user-centric design methods to help teams focus on the right problems and build better products faster.
-Available **immediately** for contract work in Berlin.
+Product design and innovation consultant employing user-centric design methods to help teams focus on the right problems to build better products faster.
+Available **immediately** for contract work in Berlin and remote.

+> I have worked with Ruslan on two occasions, both high stakes projects.
+He'd bring a lot of value to any organization.
+Strong work ethic, and an amazing capacity for analysis and synthesis.
+[John Vetan](https://www.linkedin.com/in/johnvetan/), CEO @ Design Sprint Academy
 > "Ruslan never stops challenging things!" — Team member (Circ)
-> "Always asking the right questions." — [Luigi Ianni](https://www.linkedin.com/in/luiginoianni/), PM (Quandoo)
+> "Always asking the right questions." — [Luigi Ianni](https://www.linkedin.com/in/luiginoianni/), PM @ Quandoo
-> "A fantastic user experience designer." — [Sándor Akszenovics](https://www.linkedin.com/in/sandorakszenovics/), PO (Lykon)
+> "A fantastic user experience designer." — [Sándor Akszenovics](https://www.linkedin.com/in/sandorakszenovics/), PO @ Lykon

 :iphone:  +49 1525 5709103
 :envelope:  ruslan@komyakov.me